alokbharti/Redis/README.md

 3. Open terminal and go to your directory where you've downloaded the file
 4. Type javac Redis.java
 5. java Redis

-Due to less time, these things are not implemented yet.
-So, please avoid them while executing these commands:
-1. Don't use quotes ("") for values.
-Write the values without them
-2. For now, only single words are allowed.
-Ex- `SET mykey hello world` will not execute while `SET mykey hello` will do

 For now, only these functions are allowed: